 Home :: About ::

 The Energy and Minerals Applied Research Center (EMARC) is part of the Department of Geological Sciences at the University of Colorado at Boulder.
-EMARC is dedicated to educating students in petroleum geology and reservoir characterization.
-Established in 1988, EMARC is now one of the main centers in the United States that trains graduate students in petroleum geosciences.
+EMARC is dedicated to educating students in petroleum geology.
+Established in 1988, EMARC is one of the main centers in the United States that trains graduate students in petroleum geosciences.
 We have state-of-the art research facilities and a complementary graduate curriculum.
 This web site illustrates the activities of EMARC.

 In 1991, we began conducting industry sponsored research consortia under the aegis of EMARC.
-The program goals have always been well defined:
+The program goals are to:

-Several Research Scientists have been Distinguished Lecturers with professional societies.
+Several former research scientists have been Distinguished Lecturers with professional societies.

 Each fall, several petroleum companies recruit at CU.
 We are most grateful to these companies, and we encourage additional companies to recruit at the University of Colorado.